 Allowable costs are costs that will be paid for by this grant program.
 The only allowable costs under CHP are the approved full-time entry-level salaries and fringe benefits of sworn career law enforcement officers hired or rehired on or after the grant award start date.
 CHP grant funds may be used to hire or rehire experienced officers, but any costs higher than entry-level must be paid by your agency with local funds.
 Grant funding must be limited to your agency's entry-level sworn officer salary and benefits.
+All officers hired under the "new hire" category must be military veterans.
 Upon review of your submitted budget, any unallowable costs were removed.
-The Financial Clearance Memorandum (FCM), which was included in your award package, specifies the amount of CHP funds awarded to your agency for officer salaries and approved benefits.
-The Final Funding Memorandum (FFM), which was also included in your award package, contains the final officer salary and fringe benefit categories and amounts for which your agency was approved.
+The Financial Clearance Memorandum (FCM), which was included in your award package, specifies the final amount of CHP funds awarded to your agency for officer salaries and approved fringe benefits.
 Approved entry-level salaries and benefits paid during basic academy training are allowable when it is the agency's policy to pay all newly hired officers during this training.